What does grading mean for you?

 2. Consistency in Key Areas of the Business

-The Quality Assessor then checks for consistency in the key areas of the business.
+The Quality Adviser then checks for consistency in the key areas of the business.
 The purpose of this approach is to ensure that one aspect of the business has not, by scoring high marks, driven up the overall percentage into the next Star rating level, giving a false impression to the guest of the overall quality.
 It is vitally important that the quality of the key areas matches the overall grade of the business

 3. Facility Requirements

-The Quality Assessor will check to ensure that any additional facilities/services required at a particular level are present and available, as well as those at all preceding Star Levels.
+The Quality Adviser will check to ensure that any additional facilities/services required at a particular level are present and available, as well as those at all preceding Star Levels.
 Research has shown us that the higher the rating, the more facilities and services expected by the consumer.

-Does a lower star rating equal less quality ?
+Does a lower star rating equal less quality?

 Many lower star rated accommodations may still offer high quality, but do not meet all of the facility and service expectations for the higher star ratings.